-Now grunt as if lifting something heavy – that is too much cord closure.
+Grunt as if lifting something heavy – that is too much cord closure or vocal muscle.
 The muscles are pressing together too intensely.

 Here is a video of what the vocal folds look like when talking and singing.
-This method uses a strobe light to record the folds in slow motion.
+This method uses a strobe light to record the folds of the human voice in slow motion.
 They are actually vibrating much faster.

-The vocal cords are about the size of your thumbnail, contain no keys, tuning pegs, valves, multiple strings, or any of the other devices found in musical instruments, yet they can cover three octaves and more of range.
+The vocal cords are about the size of your thumbnail and contain no keys, tuning pegs, valves, multiple strings, or any of the other devices found in musical instruments, yet they can cover three octaves and more of range.

 The cords can do this because of the interplay between the muscles and the ligament (cord).